 Traveling with children soon?
 You may have already taken care of your plane ticket or cruise deposit but be sure you have the correct documents before turing to the airport or cruise port and risk being denied boarding.

-Documents Needed for International Travel
+Documents Needed for International Travel with Kids

 - Court order granting sole legal custody

 - Judicial declaration of incompetence of the non-present parent